The 7 Best Things to Do in Janakpur, Nepal

 Generally, I would say that spending 1 day in Janakpur is plenty of time to visit all the attractions.

-However, if you are staying in Janakpur for longer than a day, you can consider half-day trips to one these locations.
-If you like to discover Hindu temples and watch worship ceremonies, these 2 places can be a great option:
+However, if you are staying in Janakpur for longer than a day, you can also go for a half-day trip nearby.
+If you like to discover Hindu temples and watch worship ceremonies, these two places are a great option:

 Jaleshwor